NVIDIA/aistore/docs/cli/object.md

                           and similarly, when specifying files and directories:
                           --template '/home/dir/subdir/'
                           --template "/abc/prefix-{0010..9999..2}-suffix"
-   --wait                 wait for an asynchronous operation to finish (optionally, use '--timeout' to limit the waiting time)
-   --timeout value        maximum time to wait for a job to finish; if omitted: wait forever or until Ctrl-C;
+   --timeout value        Maximum time to wait for a job to finish; if omitted: wait forever or until Ctrl-C;
-                          valid time units: ns, us (or µs), ms, s (default), m, h --progress             show progress bar(s) and progress of execution in real time --refresh value        time interval for continuous monitoring; can be also used to update progress bar (at a given interval);
-                          valid time units: ns, us (or µs), ms, s (default), m, h --prefix value         select objects that have names starting with the specified prefix, e.g.:
+                          valid time units: ns, us (or µs), ms, s (default), m, h --verbose, -v          Verbose output
-                          '--prefix a/b/c'   - matches names 'a/b/c/d', 'a/b/cdef', and similar;
-   --all                  remove all objects (use it with extreme caution!)
+   --wait                 Wait for an asynchronous operation to finish (optionally, use '--timeout' to limit the waiting time)
-   --verbose, -v          verbose output --non-verbose, --nv    non-verbose (quiet) output, minimized reporting, fewer warnings --non-recursive, --nr  list objects without including nested virtual subdirectories --yes, -y              assume 'yes' to all questions --help, -h             show help
+   --yes, -y              Assume 'yes' to all questions --help, -h             Show help
 ```

 > For multi-object delete operation, see also [Operations on Lists and Ranges (and entire buckets)](#operations-on-lists-and-ranges-and-entire-buckets) below.